Ferelbue/FSD-PROJECT_2_tv_interactiva/README.md

 The website can be improved in the future:
 - Parental control
 - Real channel list whith posibility to select the chanel

 ***
+## Known bugs :alien:
+- The screen adapts the size to the mobile and PC sizes.
+But on a PC, if you makes the screen smaller, the TV keeps the original size.

+***
 ## Author :black_nib: